TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 You have to decide by yourself, which syntax fits best to your needs.

-This applies to both the TYPO3 core packages as well as extension packages, or even TYPO3-unrelated dependencies.
+This applies to both the TYPO3 Core packages as well as extension packages, or even TYPO3-unrelated dependencies.

-As a first step, you should only pick the TYPO3 core extensions to ensure your setup works, and only later add in third-party dependencies.
+As a first step, you should only pick the TYPO3 Core extensions to ensure your setup works, and only later add in third-party dependencies.

 .. _composer-migration-require-all: